realm/FindOurDevices/README.md

 ## Simulating device movement

+The app is implemented to only be notified of a location change if the device moves a minimum number of meters.
+You may change the minimum number in `/app/hooks/useLocation.js` and replace the value of the constant `METERS_BEFORE_UPDATING_LOCATION`.

 ### iOS

 The first time you boot the app on a specific iOS device and log in, the app will request permission to use your location. **Make sure you allow location sharing since iOS users only have one chance to respond to that alert**.